alzafacon/alzafacon.github.io/blog/2021-12-16-Lego_Useless_Machine/index.md

-# Useless Machine - LEGO Technic
+# Useless Machine with LEGO Technic

 The purpose of a Useless Machine is to turn itself off when activated.
 Kits and built examples are available for purchase.
 While researching I found LEGO models but without kits or instructions.